UZ9/obsidian-brain/Automated Driver Testing.md

 Written by Ryder Johnson, 11/3/23

 ### Preface
 This document is *long*.
-When I started writing this I really didn't quite grasp how many features nuances we've built over the last few weeks, but I hope that anyone who was interested in learning more can take a look!
+When I started writing this I really didn't quite grasp how many features and nuances we've built over the last few weeks, but I hope that anyone who was interested in the behind-the-scenes can find a treasure trove of information here.
+Cheers!

 ![[Pasted image 20231103190623.png]]